-\ F Tabularity at degrees of freedom (290-3) and a level of significance (0.05) equal to (2.605)
+F Tabularity at degrees of freedom (290 - 3) and a level of significance (0.05) equal to (2.605)

-It is evident from the table that the probability values on psychological capital were greater than the level of significance (0.05), and this indicates that there are no statistically significant differences at the level of significance ( $\alpha \le 0.05$ ) between the respondents' responses about psychological capital among administrative employees in Palestinian universities In Gaza Strip, it is attributed to the variable of years of service, and these results are consistent with the results of the study (Po Derham, 2018).
-The researchers interpret these results in the light that the study sample and despite the different years of service, they work in academic institutions and have their own characteristics, and it is one of the leading institutions in Gaza Strip and is considered one of the major Palestinian universities have buildings and laboratories that provide the necessary capabilities for their employees.
+It is evident from the table that the probability values on psychological capital were greater than the level of significance (0.05), and this indicates that there are no statistically significant differences at the level of significance ($\alpha \le 0.05$) between the respondents' responses about psychological capital among administrative Employees in Palestinian universities In Gaza Strip, they are attributed to the variable of years of service, and these results are consistent with the results of the study (Po Derham, 2018).
+The researchers explain these results in the light that the study sample and despite the different years of service, they work in academic institutions and have their own characteristics, and it is one of the leading institutions in Gaza Strip.
+The major Palestinian universities have buildings and laboratories that provide the necessary capabilities for their Employees.
 Consequently, no differences in psychological capital appeared due to years of service.

-H02.5: There are statistically significant differences at a significant level ( $\alpha \le 0.05$ ) between the respondents' responses about psychological capital among administrative employees in the Palestinian universities in Gaza Strip due to the variable of work status.
+H02-5: There are statistically significant differences at a significant level ($\alpha \le 0.05$) between the respondents' responses about psychological capital among administrative employees in the Palestinian universities in employees due to the variable of work status.